-We encourage you in your role as leader of this international body, founded on the promotion and defense of human rights, to insist on a truly human rights-centered approach to sustainable development post-2015.
+We encourage you in your role as leader of this international body founded on the promotion and defense of human rights to insist on a truly human rights-centered approach to sustainable development post-2015.
+We respectfully urge you to include the considerations outlined above in your synthesis report.
 We stand ready to continue to contribute actionable proposals toward this aim in the year to come.